gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 The first step was augmenting the X_train dataset so to even out differences in the number of samples between different labels and to have a larger dataset.

-As follows you can find two bar charts showing how the data available in the dataset are distributed among the labels, left is the original dataset while right is the augmented dataset.
+Here are two bar charts showing how the data available in the dataset are distributed among the labels, the first is the original dataset while second is the augmented dataset.

 ![sample_distribution_before](./writeup_images/sample_distribution_before.png)
 ![sample_distribution_after](./writeup_images/sample_distribution_after.png)

-To augment the dataset, the following approach (applied to every label with less than 2000 samples) was followed:
+To augment the dataset, the following approach (applied to every label with less than a specific number of samples, in this case 2000) was followed:
 * Each image in the original dataset was rotated of -15 and +15°
 * Each image in the original dataset was translated of 4 pixels in four directions
 * The brightness of each image in the original dataset was increased of 50